symfony-si/symfony-docs-sl/book/forms.rst

 ~~~~~~~~~~~~~~~~~~~~

 In Symfony, every part of a form that is rendered - HTML form elements, errors,
-labels, etc - is defined in a base theme, which is a collection of blocks
+labels, etc. - is defined in a base theme, which is a collection of blocks
 in Twig and a collection of template files in PHP.

 In Twig, every block needed is defined in a single template file (`form_div_layout.html.twig`_)